lgbarrere/CCCharles-Random/README.md

 # CCCharles-Random
 This project is a randomizer mod for Choo-Choo Charles that works with the multi-game multi-world randomizer [Archipelago](https://archipelago.gg/).
 The development of this randomizer is currently in progress and actively updated.
-**The game is considered playable**, however it is a beta version and it is not yet released on Archipelago.
+The game is playable, however it is a beta version with a few player options.
 Several useful test modules have been implemented to facilitate the development.
 The currently used UE4SS version UE4SS_v3.0.1-98-g5c1bfc4.zip comes from the [experimental RE-UE4SS](https://github.com/UE4SS-RE/RE-UE4SS/releases/tag/experimental).

 ## Current features
 ### Gameplay
 * **Randomization:** All items from missions and items on the ground (mainly scraps) are randomized by Mod Blueprints.
-The randomization logic is a work in progress, no randomization option is available for the moment.
+The randomization logic is a work in progress, almost no randomization option is available for the moment.
 APCpp is used with C++ to send a checked location to the Archipelago server or to receive items from any world.
 * **Radar:** In addition, a radar was implemented in the bottom right corner of the screen to help players find nearby scraps.